Valor6800/rpi-analytics/README.md

 A few notes:
 * Verify that those lines are *un-commented* so they are put into effect.
 * XXYY is your team number.
 Ex: XX is 68 and YY is 00 for our team, 6800.
 * ZZ is an arbitrary number, which Valor chooses 9.
-This number cannot collide with the roborio (2) and other limelights (ours are 11 and 12)
+This number cannot collide with the roborio (2) and other limelights
+* We recommend using 10.XX.YY.5-10 to avoid collisions with the DHCP scope of the robot network

+Reserved IP's for reference
+* Default gateway/robot radio: 10.XX.YY.1
+* roboRIO: 10.XX.YY.2

-Reboot your pi with:
+Reboot your pi to set the static IP with:
 ```
 sudo reboot
 ```